-A three-phase program for caregivers and families of children who have experienced an event or situation that has had an emotional impact on them, such as a separation from their caregiver, illness, loss, accident, violence, family break-up.
-Designed to help caregivers and their children understand, cope with and resolve the impact of trauma on their child and family.
+A three-phase program for caregivers and families of children who have experienced an event or situation that has had an emotional impact on them, such as a separation from their caregiver, illness, loss, accident, violence, or a family break-up.
+The program is designed to help parents/caregivers and their children understand, cope with and resolve the impact of trauma on their child and family.

 Reach Out Program For Schools (ROPS)

-The ‘Reach Out Program For Schools’ is a community-based mental health program that provides counselling and family support services to students within a flexible framework to best suit the students and families.
-Characteristics of the Reach Out Program include that counsellors can meet where appropriate and scheduling that best meets the needs of the family and student.
-Also, students who are eligible for this service do not need to attend ROCK’s walk-in clinic.
+ROPS is a community-based mental health program that provides counselling and family support services to students within a flexible framework to best suit students and families.
+Counsellors can meet where appropriate with scheduling that best meets the needs of the family and student.
+Also, students who are eligible for this service do not need to attend ROCK’s Walk-In Clinic.
 Referrals for ROPS must come from the School Social Worker.

 This program works within the community to empower people and to help build skills in adults and children who are at risk for mental health problems.
 There are locations at Burloak and Warwick-Surrey housing developments.

-EarlyON offers a variety of programs and services for you and your family in several locations throughout Burlington.
-Visit the website below for schedules and locations.
+EarlyON offers a variety of programs and services for children and families in several locations throughout Burlington.
 Children up to age 6 & their caregivers take part in programs together.

-The PAH! program is a partnership between ROCK Reach Out Centre For Kids and the Bob Rumball Canadian Centre of Excellence for the Deaf.
-PAH! provides confidential, family-centred care where everyone is treated with respect and dignity.
-The services we provide are collaborative and strength-based.
+The PAH! program is a partnership between ROCK and the Bob Rumball Canadian Centre of Excellence for the Deaf.
+PAH! provides confidential, family-centred care where everyone is treated with respect and dignity and the services are collaborative and strength-based.

 To facilitate access and communication, services are provided in American Sign Language (ASL), and English.
 The team consists of both Deaf and hearing staff members.
 The team utilizes ASL/English Interpreters, Spoken Language Interpreters as well as Deaf interpreters.